Wimbledon Champion Rybakina Upset By Vekic In Berlin - UrduPoint

 Czech Petra Kvitova also sealed her place in the final eight, defeating Argentinian Nadia Podoroska 6-1, 6-1 in a dominant performance.

-The WTA tournament in Berlin, taking place just two weeks before the start of Wimbledon, is a star-studded event, with nine of the world's top 10-ranked women participating.
+The WTA tournament in Berlin, taking place just two weeks before the start of Wimbledon, features nine of the world's top 10-ranked women.